-For information about the available protocol names, see the documentation for the Java virtual machine (JVM) used by the container where you run Microgateway.
-For Oracle Java, see the list of $Additional\ JSSE\ Standard\ Names$.
+For information about the available protocol names, see the documentation for the Java Virtual Machine (JVM).
+For Oracle Java, see the list of Additional JSSE Standard Names .

 Default: Allow any protocol supported by the JVM.

 "trustManager": TrustManager reference or array of TrustManager references, optional